Read This First

 Prompt 2: Provide an exhaustive, coherent explanation how our neurons, their connectivity, and their processes produce mental images.

-The central claim is this: The production of mental images, or the ability to visualize something in our mind’s eye, is a complex process involving the interaction of various neural components and mechanisms within the brain.
+In plain terms: The production of mental images, or the ability to visualize something in our mind’s eye, is a complex process involving the interaction of various neural components and mechanisms within the brain.

 This middle step prepares consciousness.
 It keeps the earlier pressure alive while turning the reader toward the next issue that has to be faced.